KDE/digikam-doc/getting_started/installation.rst

     - Windows: :file:`%AppData%\\digikam`
     - macOS:   :file:`~/Library/Application Support/digikam`

-* Contains **UI configuration**.
+* Contains **UI configuration** eg. the toolbar contents and positions.
 If your UI is broken, delete this file
     - Linux:   :file:`~/.local/share/kxmlgui5/digikam/digikamui5.rc`
     - Windows: :file:`%LocalAppData%\\kxmlgui5\digikam\\digikamui5.rc`
     - macOS:   :file:`~/Library/Application Support/digikam/kxmlgui5/digikam/digikamui5.rc`

 Similar to digiKam, the :ref:`Showfoto stand Alone Image Editor <showfoto_editor>` also has persistent settings stored at the following locations:

-* **General settings** for the application.
+* **General settings** for mostly all the application configuration.
 Delete this file and restart digiKam to reset the application to *factory* settings
     - Linux:   :file:`~/.config/showfotorc`
     - Windows: :file:`%LocalAppData%\\showfotorc`
     - macOS:   :file:`~/Library/Preferences/showfotorc`

-* **System settings** for the application.
+* **System settings** for the application refering to the all configuration available from *Setup/Miscs/System* dialog page.
 Delete this file and restart digiKam to reset the application to *factory* settings
     - Linux:   :file:`~/.config/showfoto_systemrc`
     - Windows: :file:`%LocalAppData%\\showfoto_systemrc`
     - macOS:   :file:`~/Library/Preferences/showfoto_systemrc`